arcann-chem/arcann_training/docs/usage/training.md

 **Notes:**

-- At some point during the iterative procedure we might want to get rid of our initial data sets, we would only need to set the `use_initial_datasets` variable to `False`
+- At some point during the iterative procedure we might want to get rid of our initial data sets, we would only need to set the `use_initial_datasets` variable to `False`.
-- We might also have generated some data independently from the iterative procedure that we might want to start using, this can be done by copying the corresponding DeePMD-kit systems to `data/`, prefixing their names by `extra_` and setting the `use_extra_datasets` variable to `True`
+- We might also have generated some data independently from the iterative procedure that we might want to start using, this can be done by copying the corresponding DeePMD-kit systems to `data/`, prefixing their names by `extra_` and setting the `use_extra_datasets` variable to `True`.
 - At the end of the step the last phase `increment` will create the folders needed for the next iteration, save the current NNPs (stored as graph files `graph_[nnp_count]_XXX[_compressed].pb`) into the `$WORK_DIR/NNP` folder and write a `control/training_XXX.json` file with all parameters used during training.